legluondunet/MyLittleLutrisScripts/Rayman 2/gamepad profiles/README.md

 Enter: confirm a selection

 A: JUMP
-SQUARE / X / Space bar: SHOOT
+Space bar: SHOOT / next dialog
-Arrows / stick left: Move Ryamn in any direction
+Arrows: Move Rayman in any direction
 ctrl: target an object or an enemy and move sideways

+Swimming:
+arrows + Z: plonger
+arrows + A: remonter

 ### Rayman 2 default gamepad mapping:

-stick right --> LOOK mode / num pad 0

-X/A --> sauter / Q
+stick right: target an object or an enemy and move sideways stick left: Move Rayman in any direction

+A / Cross: JUMP / Remonter
+B / Circle: turn camera left
+X / Square: SHOOT / next dialog
-triangle/X --> camera turn left
+Y / Triangle: turn camera left
-rond/B --> camera turn right

 R shoulder --> HUD
-L shoulder --> Cut Camera
+L shoulder --> target an object or an enemy and move sideways

-F1 --> Think
-F8: Capture
+Swimming:
+stick left + L shoulder: plonger stick left + A / Cross: remonter

 ### AntiMicroX:

+DPAD: Move Rayman in any direction
-Start --> RETURN / Valider
+Start --> confirm a selection
-BACK --> ESC / MENU
+BACK --> MENU
-Left Trigger: F1 / Think
+Left Trigger: Think
+stick left: Look
+stick left + stick right: look in any direction